-Delegated Entities and First Tier, Downstream, and Related Entities entities are further categorized as FirstTier, Downstream, and Related Entities (FDRs) under the Medicare Part C and D regulations as well as under regulations governing QHPs.
+Delegated Entities and First Tier, Downstream, and Related Entities

+Delegated Entities are vendors to whom the Company has delegated administrative and healthcare functions performed under our Medicare Part C and Part D contracts and our Qualified Health Plans (QHPs).
+Delegated entities are further categorized as FirstTier, Downstream, and Related Entities (FDRs) under the Medicare Part C and D regulations as well as under regulations governing QHPs.
 The delegated entity with whom the Company would contract to provide these services is called a First Tier Entity.
 If the First Tier Entity contracts with another vendor to provide the services to the Company, that entity is called a Downstream Entity.
 A Related Entity would be a subsidiary of an organization (such as the Company) that provides services under the Medicare or QHP plans.